stedwardscollegemt/ib-head-first-python-2027/README.md

 *This notebook series is being developed and curated collaboratively as part of an effort to make Python teaching in the IB context more engaging, meaningful, and aligned with the assessment objectives.*

 ---

-Let’s make programming feel purposeful for our students — not just code, but code that connects to real IB success 🚀